Availability : South East

 Is there a cost?

-The active birth workshops operate on a donation system because the Pregnancy and Parents Centre is a not-for-profit charity.
-The suggested donation is £120 per couple or £150 if there are two birth partners but the PPC have concessions for ALL groups and sessions and so please contact them as they never turn anyone away due to financial constraints.
+This course is managed on a donation payment system because the Pregnancy and Parents Centre is a not-for-profit charity.
+The suggested donation is £75 for the course as this covers all our running costs and associated expenditure but the PPC have concessions for ALL groups and sessions and so please contact them as they never turn anyone away due to financial constraints.

-Please contact Pregnancy and Parents Centre about this if you need to know more.
+Please contact the Pregnancy and Parents Centre about this if you need to know more.

 - Public parking available